Endalk-Chala/Endalk-Chala.github.io/_pages/research.md

 ---

-My research explores the intersections of journalism, political communication, and digital media systems in Ethiopia and across the African continent.
-I focus on communities in liminality—those navigating displacement, resettlement, and contested identities—and how they use digital platforms to shape discourse, mobilize support, and challenge dominant narratives.
-This includes a particular emphasis on resettled communities in the United States, especially those from the Horn of Africa, whose digital media practices offer insight into transnational activism, diasporic identity formation, and platform-based public engagement.
+My research examines the interplay between journalism, political communication, and digital media systems, with a regional focus on Ethiopia, the broader Sub-Saharan context, and resettled communities in the United States—particularly those from the Horn of Africa.
+At its core, my work interrogates how communities in liminality—those navigating displacement, sociopolitical uncertainty, and reconfigured identities—use digital platforms to construct public narratives, engage in civic discourse, and negotiate transnational belonging.

-I also study media systems in the Sub-Saharan African context more broadly, examining how social platforms are reconfiguring political discourse, institutional trust, and social relations.
-My work is grounded in African media systems and informed by global conversations on platform governance, content moderation, and digital resistance.
+In these liminal spaces, digital technologies not only mediate political expression but also reshape interpersonal communication and social cohesion.
+I explore how online engagement transforms everyday interaction, erodes or reinforces trust, and influences how individuals and communities experience and perform identity across borders.

-I employ a mix of qualitative and computational methods, including ethnographic fieldwork, semi-structured interviews, comparative content analysis, and digital scraping.
+My research draws on a mixed-methods approach that integrates ethnographic fieldwork, qualitative content analysis, and digital tools such as web scraping, data visualization, and computational text analysis.
+These methods allow me to trace how platform infrastructures shape discursive norms, mediate institutional trust, and reconfigure both interpersonal communication and broader public spheres.
+This page serves as a space for curating my research process, sharing datasets, and promoting transparency in scholarly work.
+It also reflects my broader commitment to advancing the use of digital methodologies within African media and communication research, where such tools remain underutilized.
+Grounded in African media ecologies and diasporic experiences, my work contributes to global conversations on platform governance, content moderation, and the communicative dynamics of digital resistance.

 ---